jeffreyyoo/SICER-2/README.md

 Please use **python3** to install and run SICER 2.0.
 The program should work with most of versions of python3.

 *Numpy* and *scipy* are required to run SICER.
 Please have these installed before installing SICER.
-This can be done by simply typing in `pip install numpy` and `pip install scipy` (note that numpy must be installed before installing scipy).
-If python2.7 is your default python version, remember to call `pip3` to install these.
+This can be done by simply typing `pip install numpy scipy` under command line (if python2.7 is your default python version, use `pip3`).

 *GCC* is required to compile C codes that are part of the SICER package.
 This also means that python header files (e.g. Python.h) are needed.
 For Linux users, make sure to have python-dev installed.
 For Mac OS X users, it is recommneded that you install Xcode.